 APIs and web services integrations share data between systems.

-Instead of reinventing the wheel, we take advantage of APIs to achieve connectivity between well-known existing applications for many of our clients.
-This often involves the manipulation of well supported data formats to share this information (e.g. XML, JSON, EDIFACT, CSV).
+Instead of reinventing the wheel, we take advantage of APIs to achieve connectivity between well-known existing applications.
+This often involves the manipulation of well supported data formats to share information, including but limited to:

-We have lots of experience with both open source and proprietary stack APIs.
+We have experience with developing over both open source and proprietary stack APIs.